a-castellano/InfiniteRecorder/README.md

 This script records RTSP streams from my home security cameras:

- * From each configured camera it will record full quality videos
+ * From each configured camera it will record full quality videos (if configured)
  * From each configured camera it will record low quality videos
  * Videos are recorded in short time chunks
+ * Each day old videos are marged in bigger chunks
  * After configured time, old chunks are deleted

 ## Installation